 The Router which creates your Home WiFi Network is identified by its own unique IP Address.
 You will find below the steps to Find Router IP Address in Windows 10.

-Find Router IP Address in Win
+Find Router IP Address on Windows Computer

 As mentioned above, the Router has its own unique IP Address and you need to know this IP Address in order to Login to the Router.